ClearDent AI

 Hidden Cost: Manual workarounds and double entry between systems that don’t communicate.

-Impact: Wasted time and more errors.
+Impact: Wasted time and higher risk of errors.

 Limited Functionality